ORF 1: Programming

 ORF 1 mainly shows films, TV series and sporting events; this is in contrast to ORF 2, which focuses more on news, documentaries and cultural programming.
 As the target audience of ORF 1 is younger than that of ORF 2, ORF's children's output, okidoki, is broadcast on ORF 1 every morning.
 Popular sporting events, such as skiing, Formula One and association football are also usually shown on ORF 1.
 ORF has exclusive rights to many sports; for example, it held the exclusive rights to Formula One until 2020.
 Currently the race weekends are split equally between the channel and Servus TV.
 In addition to the regular commentary, some sporting events, as well as some dramas, carry special commentary tracks for the visually impaired, via the MPEG-4 (formerly Zweikanalton) system.

 Until 9 April 2007, ORF's flagship news programme Zeit im Bild (The Times in Pictures) was broadcast at 7:30pm on both ORF 1 and ORF 2; as part of a major programme overhaul, this was replaced on ORF 1 with the soap opera Mitten im 8en.
 Due to poor ratings, the soap was short-lived and was replaced on 2 July 2007 by Malcolm in the Middle.
 To fill the void left by removing Zeit im Bild from ORF 1, two new news programmes entitled ZiB 20 and ZiB 24 were introduced; as their names suggest, they are broadcast at 8pm (20:00) and midnight (24:00) every night.
 In addition, short bulletins known as ZiB Flash are shown several times throughout the day.

 Feature films form a key part of the primetime output on ORF 1, and are shown several nights a week: many movie premieres are shown at the same time as on German broadcasters, but without the commercial interruptions that are commonplace on private German channels.
 Certain films and series are broadcast with both the German dub and the original (usually English) soundtrack via Zweikanalton (Two-channel sound).

 ORF 1 also broadcast free-to-air the Disney+ edit of Taylor Swift: The Eras Tour on 10 August 2024 at 9:45pm CEST, due to the cancellation of the Austrian leg of Taylor Swift's The Eras Tour's after the revelation of a terrorist plot.

+Since its launch ORF 1 have aired reruns of various classic shows such as Maya the Bee.